The International Secretariat (IS) is overseen by the International Board and is responsible for:

 The Secretary General, is the operational leader of the movement, and CEO of the International Secretariat.
 A team of Senior Directors is responsible with the Secretary General for the leadership of the International Secretariat.

-Sections, groups, individuals, networks and sections
+Sections, groups, individuals and networks

 Sections carry out AI work at a national and/or regional level.
 AI has sections set up in more than 70 countries.